dkambam/my-tcpl/ch1/copy_i2o/README.md

-A simple prorgam that copies it's input to output
+A simple program that copies it's input to output